maginth/bistromathique/README.md

 This program is originaly an exercice for entrance in the school 42 (france)
 The original compilation flag have been turn off and replace with -O3 for performance.
-In addition of creating temporay table to optimize multiplication and division, the main trick is to compute addition and substraction 8 digits by 8 digits instantly over 64 bits (each digit stands in a byte, max base size is 128).
+In addition temporay table to optimize multiplication and division, the main trick is to compute addition and substraction 8 digits by 8 digits instantly over 64 bits (each digit stands in a byte, max base size is 128).
-Some binary trick propagate the carry instantly over the 8 digits.
+Some binary tricks propagate the carry instantly over the 8 digits.

 If you are interested in more documentation over the code, send me a message with your motivation at math.guin@gmail.com